Global Warming, Please Hurry Up

 “And you too, son,” Albert replied.

-Another piece by Skendong: Deep Sea Mining: The New Gold Rush Your Grandkids Will Love
+Another poem by Skendong: Deep Sea Mining: The New Gold Rush Your Grandkids Will Love